Cyb3rDoctor/CyberTalents_Digital_Forensics_CTF/Bomp.md

 <br/><br/>

-I don't know the correct values that need to be fixed, so I downloaded a random BMP image, then I copied **the image width**, **the image height**, **the number of color planes**, and **the bit depth** values from it to the challenge image, then I opened the challenge image with **GIMP**, and it looked like this:
+I don't know the correct values, so I decided to try **random values** as an attepmt to fix the image, so I downloaded a random BMP image, then I copied **the image width**, **the image height**, **the number of color planes**, and **the bit depth** values from it to the challenge image, then I opened the challenge image with **GIMP**, and it looked like this: